Amir-Mansoori/Embedded-Cpp-Course/4-Classes-and-Objects/Readme.md

 ### ✅ 5.
 The `this` Pointer
 **📌 What:**
+The this pointer is an implicit pointer available inside **all non-static member functions** of a class.

-Inside a class, `this` is a pointer to the current object.
+Inside a class, `this` is a pointer to the current object - the instance on which the method was called.

 **🎯 Why:**
 - Disambiguates between member variables and parameters